moq-wg/moq-transport/draft-lcurley-warp.md

 A media track in Warp is a combination of *an init object* and a sequence of media object groups.
 An init object is a format-specific self-contained description of the track that is required to decode any media object contained within the track, but can also be used as the metadata for track selection.
 If two media tracks carry semantically equivalent but differently encoded media, they are referred to as *variants* of each other.

+## Track Bundle
+A track bundle is a collection of tracks intended to be delivered together.
+Objects within a track bundle may be prioritized relative to each other via the delivery order property.
+This allows objects to be prioritized within a track (ex. newer > older) and between tracks (ex. audio > video).
+The track bundle contains a catalog indicating the available tracks.

+## Session
+A WebTransport session is established for each track bundle.
+The client issues a CONNECT request with a URL which the server uses for identification and authentication.
+All control messages and prioritization occur within the context of a single WebTransport session, which means a single track bundle.
+Multiple WebTransport sessions may be pooled over a single QUIC connection for efficiency.

-## Broadcast
+## Example
-A Warp broadcast is a collection of multiple media tracks produced by a single origin.
-When subscribing to a broadcast, a peer has an option of subscribing to one, many or all media tracks within the broadcast.

-A Warp broadcast is globally identifiable via a URI.
-Within the broadcast, every media track is identified via *a track ID* that is unique within the broadcast.
-Within a single media track, every media object is identified by an *object ID* that is unique within the track.

-Depending on the profile of the application using it, Warp supports both a mode of operation where the peer unilaterally sends a broadcast with the media tracks of its choice, and a mode where the peer has to explicitly subscribe to a broadcast and select media tracks it wishes to receive.

 As an example, consider a scenario where `example.org` hosts a simple live stream that anyone can subscribe to.
-That live stream would be a single Warp broadcast identified by the URL `https://example.org/livestream`.
-In the simplest implementation, it would provide only two media tracks, one with audio and one with video.
-In more complicated scenarios, it could provide multiple video formats of different levels of video quality; those tracks would be variants of each other.
-Note that the track IDs are opaque on the Warp level; if the player has not received the description of media tracks out of band in advance, it would have to request the broadcast description first.
+That live stream would be a single track bundle, accessible via the WebTransport URL: `https://example.org/livestream`.
+In a simple scenario, the track bundle would contain only two media tracks, one with audio and one with video.
+In a more complicated scenario, the track bundle could multiple tracks with different formats, encodings, bitrates, and quality levels, possibly for the same content.
+The receiver learns about each available track within the bundle via the catalog, and can choose to subscribe to a subset.

 # Motivation